Srijan1202/Srijan1202/README.md

   </h2>
 </div>

-- 🖥️ Currently working on **[Your Current Project]**
+- 🖥️ Currently working on **ClubSpot**
-- 🌱 Learning **[Technology you're currently learning]** to expand my skill set
+- 🌱 Learning **Next.js** to enhance my full-stack development skills
-- 🤝 Open to collaborating on innovative and impactful projects
+- 🤝 Open to collaborating on fun and exciting projects
-- 💬 Ask me about web development, [Your Specialty], or any tech-related topics
+- 💬 Ask me about web development, React, or any tech-related stuff
-- 📫 How to reach me: [Your preferred contact method]

 <!-- Tech Stack with Animations -->
 <div align="center">